functionland/docs/docs/release/testnet-alpha.md

 2. See [here](/mvp/fotos/backup) for instructions on backing up an image from your device to a Box using Fotos.

-3. See [here](/mvp/fotos/availability) for instructions on verifying that your photos are still available even if one of the Boxes goes does.
+3. See [here](/mvp/fotos/sharing) for instructions on sharing the image with a friend.

-4. See [here](/mvp/fotos/sharing) for instructions on sharing the image with a friend.
+4. See [here](/mvp/pools/storage-provide) for instructions on how to give yourself $FULA rewards for storing a file uploaded from your Fotos application.